You may qualify for an Open Work Permit if:

 - The applicant’s spouse is a skilled worker in any occupation under the NOC skill types A, B, 0 or if the applicant’s spouse is a foreign student.

-- If the applicant is participating in the Canada youth program or in international experience Canada program.
+- If the applicant is participating in the Canada youth program or in the international Experience Canada program.

 - If the applicant is a family member of a foreign representative

-- If the applicant is a family member of the foreign military member working in Canada.
+- If the applicant is a family member of a foreign military member working in Canada.

-- If the applicant is a professional athlete who is allowed to enter Canada and need to work to support himself.
+- If the applicant is a professional athlete who is allowed to enter Canada and needs to work to support himself.

 Can the applicant send the Open Work Permit and permanent resident applications separately?

-- As a caregiver, you can always apply for the open work permit.
-To apply for the Open Work Permit in Canada you must satisfy the following requirements:
+- As a caregiver, you can always apply for an open work permit.
+To apply for the Open Work Permit in Canada, you must satisfy the following requirements:

 - The applicant must have submitted the permanent resident application under the caregiving class.

-- The applicant should held work permit under the program for 2 years or more and
+- The applicant should hold work permit under the program for 2 years or more and

 - The applicant must have worked at least 3900 hours or two years as a caregiver within 4 years and not more than that.

-The Open Work Permit is not a job specific permit in some cases which means that there is no need to obtain the permission from the Human resources and skill development Canada or labor market opinion and there is no need to mention the job offer.
+The Open Work Permit is not a job-specific permit in some cases, which means that there is no need to obtain permission from Human Resources and skill development Canada or labour market opinion, and there is no need to mention the job offer.